crystaldb/autodba/README.md

 They will be better able to make high-level design decisions and to analyze trade-offs that impact the development process.

-### Do I still need to hire a DBA if I use AutoDBA?
+### Do I still need to hire a DBA if I use Crystal DBA?

-If you do not already have a DBA on staff, then chances are good that AutoDBA can allow you to postpone hiring one, particularly if you have platform engineers or site reliability engineers who are interested in applying its recommendations.
+If you do not already have a DBA on staff, then chances are good that Crystal DBA can allow you to postpone hiring one, particularly if you have platform engineers or site reliability engineers who are interested in applying its recommendations.
 CrystalDB and others also offer commercial support for PostgreSQL.

 ### Which PostgreSQL versions are supported?

-Currently, AutoDBA is only compatible with PostgreSQL version 16.
+Currently, Crystal DBA is only compatible with PostgreSQL version 16.
 We are working on expanding support to other versions.
 Please share your thoughts on how far back we should go.

-### Can I use AutoDBA with my on-premises PostgreSQL installation?
+### Can I use Crystal DBA with my on-premises PostgreSQL installation?

-At present, AutoDBA only works with AWS RDS PostgreSQL.
+At present, Crystal DBA only works with AWS RDS PostgreSQL.
 Support for on-premises installations, Google Cloud SQL, and Azure SQL is coming.
-We want AutoDBA to run anywhere that PostgreSQL runs.
+We want Crystal DBA to run anywhere that PostgreSQL runs.

-### Will AutoDBA support databases other than PostgreSQL?
+### Will Crystal DBA support databases other than PostgreSQL?

-At present, we are fully focused on AutoDBA for PostgreSQL.
+At present, we are fully focused on Crystal DBA for PostgreSQL.
-We expect to maintain that focus for the forseeable future.
+We expect to maintain that focus for the foreseeable future.

-### Is AutoDBA open source?
+### Is Crystal DBA open source?

 We believe that every PostgreSQL database should be managed by an AI agent.
-In pursuit of this vision, we are releasing the core operational features of AutoDBA under the Apache 2.0 open source license.
+In pursuit of this vision, we are releasing the core operational features of Crystal DBA under the Apache 2.0 open source license.

-For avoidance of doubt, AutoDBA is commercial open source software.
+For avoidance of doubt, Crystal DBA is commercial open source software.
 Certain enterprise features will be available only in commercial versions of the product.

 As of this writing (August 2024), there is active debate what the term “open source” means for AI models.